top of page

 General information on data storage and deletion

 We delete personal data that we process in accordance with legal requirements as soon as the underlying consent is revoked or there is no further legal basis for processing.
-This applies to cases in which the original purpose of processing no longer applies or the data is no longer required.
+This applies to cases where the original purpose of processing no longer applies or the data is no longer required.
 Exceptions to this rule exist if legal obligations or special interests require longer storage or archiving of the data.

 Storage and deletion of data: